• Skip to primary navigation

 Want to make sure your upcoming trip to Europe goes better than expected?
-These travel tips for Europe will help you do just that.
+These travel tips for Europe will help ensure you have the smoothest trip possible.

-With any big trip, there are bound to be some mistakes or mishaps along the way.
+With any big trip to Europe, there are bound to be some mistakes or mishaps along the way.
 However, with a little research and planning, you can avoid the most costly mistakes.

 1. Travel in the shoulder-season